-630-3.6 Restoration of Trench Areas: Restore the conduit trench construction area to an acceptable condition.
-Such work includes repair or replacement of all pavement areas, sidewalks, driveways, curbs, structures, landscaping, grass areas (including removal of excavated materials and spoils), removal and disposal of drilling fluids, and backfilling areas disturbed by the conduit installation.
+630-3.67 Restoration of Trench Areas: Restore the conduit trench construction area to an acceptable condition.
+Such work includes repair or replacement of all pavement areas, sidewalks, driveways, curbs, structures, landscaping, or grass areas (, and including removal of excavated materials and spoils), removal and disposal of drilling fluids, and backfilling areas disturbed by the conduit trenchinstallation.